 The ability to sift through data and come to meaningful conclusions is one of the most powerful benefits of adopting business intelligence tools.
 Data discovery applications help users make sense of their data, whether it be through quick, multivariate analysis during OLAP or via advanced algorithms and statistical computations during data mining.

-BI users are increasingly business users--not IT staff--who need quick, easy-to-understand displays of information.
+Business intelligence users are increasingly business users—not IT staff—who need quick, easy-to-understand displays of information.
 In response, software vendors have been working to mask the complexity of these applications and increasingly focus on the user experience.

 Before evaluating software, you must determine what type of buyer you are.

 Business users and departmental buyers.
-This group of buyers favors small data discovery vendors and BI tools over the big traditional BI systems.
+These buyers favor small data-discovery vendors and BI tools over the big, traditional BI systems.
 Ease-of-use and fast deployment are more important than in-depth functionality and integration.
 They are usually business users rather than IT staff.

 IT buyers.
-Traditional buyers are more focused on functionality and integration within their information infrastructure stacks or other enterprise resource planning (ERP) applications.
+Traditional buyers are more focused on functionality and integration within their information infrastructure stacks or other ERP applications.
 Integration across different entities and departments is usually more important than ease of use.

 As you begin your software comparison and evaluation, there are a couple trends to consider:

-In-Memory Processing.
-OLAP systems of the past would pre-calculate every possible combination of data.
-These calculations would be stored in the “cube” and users could retrieve them when they needed a certain analysis.
-Creating these cubes was very time consuming—sometimes taking as long as a year—and required expertise.
-Today, computer processors and memory are faster, cheaper and overall more powerful.
+In-memory processing: OLAP systems of the past would pre-calculate every possible combination of data.
+These calculations would be stored in the “cube,” and users could retrieve them when they needed a certain analysis.
+Creating these cubes was very time-consuming—sometimes taking as long as a year—and required expertise.
+Today, computer processors and memory are faster, cheaper and more powerful overall.
 This same process can happen in-memory, rather than using a disk-based approach with cubes.
-Analytic software built on an in-memory architecture can retrieve data and perform calculations in real-time or on-the-fly.
+Analytics software built on an in-memory architecture can retrieve data and perform calculations in real-time or on-the-fly.

-Software as a Service (SaaS).
-A growing number of organizations are considering SaaS or “cloud” BI software instead of traditional, on-premise software that you install on location.
+Software-as-a-Service (SaaS): A growing number of organizations are considering SaaS or “cloud” BI software instead of traditional, on-premise software that you install on-location.
 Cost is a major driver of this trend.
-The poor performing economy is motivating companies to look at lower-cost BI software from SaaS and open source vendors.
+The poorly performing economy is motivating companies to look at lower-cost BI software from SaaS and open source vendors.
 Of course, perceived ease of use, faster implementations and reduced IT needs are also driving this trend.
 On-premise BI vendors are responding by committing development resources to cloud technology.

-Mobile BI applications.
-Proliferation of the iPhone, iPad and other mobile devices is pushing vendors (e.g. Microsoft and Oracle) to develop on-the-go business intelligence applications.
-Analysts think mobile BI could expand the population of BI users to a larger mainstream audience.
+Mobile BI applications:](https://www.softwareadvice.com/bi/mobile-business-intelligence-comparison/)** Proliferation of the iPhone, iPad and other mobile devices is pushing vendors (e.g., Microsoft and Oracle) to develop on-the-go business intelligence applications.
+Analysts think mobile BI could expand the population of BI users to a larger, mainstream audience.